ENDOMETRIOSIS IS A WHOLE-BODY DISEASE

 Even prominent thinkers like Freud began subscribing to some of these myths, necessitating the invention of imaginary illnesses like hysteria.
-In fact, one of the paper’s most significant findings was that hysteria, the now discredited mystery disorder presumed for centuries to be psychological in origin, was most likely endometriosis in the majority of cases.
+In fact, one of the paper’s most significant findings was that hysteria, the now discredited mystery disorder presumed for centuries to be psychological in origin, was possibly endometriosis in many cases, as suggested by the reported symptomology and macroscopic autopsy reports.
 In other words, Freud was wrong; the pain was real.
 The authors found that this centuries-old notion linking chronic pelvic pain to mental illness exerted tremendous influence on attitudes about women with endometriosis in modern times, contributing to diagnostic delays and chronic indifference to their pain for most of the 20th century.

 Most colossal mass misdiagnosis in human history